Set of Four Valve Stem Style Tire Pressure Monitor Sensors for 2007, 2008, 2009, 2010, 2011, 2012, 2013 and 2014 Mustangs.

 Are you looking to replace the broken or overused tire pressure sensors on your 2007-2014 Mustang?
 This set of OEM-Style sensors are a direct replacement for the valve stem style TPMS sensors found on the 2010-2014 Mustang.
 These OEM-Style sensors also feature the correct frequency to work with the 2007-2009 tire pressure monitoring system.

-This set of direct replacement tire pressure sensors feature a black rubber valve stem body with a black cap to blend in with your wheel for a stock look.
+This set of direct replacement tire pressure sensors feature a metal style valve stem body with a hex head metal cap.
 These tire pressure sensors can be programmed using the Ford tire pressure monitor programmer (TBANDP), which will be required in order to properly install these tire pressure sensors on your Mustang.

 Features and Benefits:

 *Sold as a set of four.
 Your Mustang requires four for all four wheels.

 *Does not require Tire Pressure Band; these replace the valve stem.

 *Valve Stems are not designed for speeds over 155 mph.

 *May not work on Mustangs produced by Ford for export outside of the US.
 Some may require a sensor with a different frequency.

 CJ Pony Parts offers a large variety of wheel and tire options for your 2007-2014 Mustang.
 If your new wheels and tires aren’t installed with these tire pressure sensors, it will set a warning light off on your dashboard.
 In order to avoid that, make sure you pick up these direct replacement tire pressure sensors for both safety and functionality.